0xNuggan/ethglobal-paris/README.md

 # Symbiotic Bonding Curves

-This project combines Boniding-Curve-based fundraising with Liquid Staking Derivatives into an Aragon Plugin with increasingly wonkier options for managing the yield.
+This project combines Bonding-Curve-based fundraising with Liquid Staking Derivatives into an Aragon Plugin with increasingly wonkier options for managing the yield.

 You can watch the presentation and slides here:

 ## Characteristics
 - Functional Aragon Dao Plugin, signed up at the registry (link)
 - Foundry Solidity scripting
-- Deployed on Polygon Mumbai Testnet
+- Deployed on Polygon Mumbai Testnet (links)
 - The SymbioticBondingCurvePlugin contract implements the BaseRelayRecipient contract, and can therefore work with gas-less transactions.
-- Management and testing automated with chainlink automation.
+- Management and testing automated with Chainlink automation. (link)

 ### Commands for deployment